Rashmihere/Rashmihere.github.io/_posts/2018-06-12-Product-Metrics.md

 ---
 layout: post
-title: Product Metrics
+title: Product Metrics - How to measure your Product
 author: rashmi
-image: assets/images/Pmetrics.png

 ---

-## Notes from Suhail Doshi's talk at YC
+### Notes from Suhail Doshi's talk at YC

 I recently watched this [video](https://www.youtube.com/watch?v=MABmQhOlmJA) by YC where Suhail Doshi (Co-founder of Mixpanel) talks on how to discover important facts about products.